Noffica/development-mastery/think-like-senior/Week-01-01-creating-new-rails-project.md

 ### Costs and training
 $0 monetary cost of installation and use.

 RSpec offers its own DSL, which does necessitate training; however, it is approachable, which also applies to its documentation.
 Additionally, training material for RSpec is widely available.

+Therefore, overall, the cost (in terms of time) for training may be considered reasonable.

 ----